ibm-cloud-docs/pattern-classic-edge-gateway/networking-design.md

 - Encryption overhead: Encryption adds processing overhead.
 Evaluate the impact on performance, especially for real-time applications.
 - Hardware and software: Factor in the cost of VPN hardware, software licenses, and any additional infrastructure needed.
 - Scalability: Ensure that the chosen VPN solution can accommodate future growth in network size and data transfer needs.
-- High Availability: Implement redundant connections or failover mechanisms to ensure connectivity even during outages.
+- High availability: Implement redundant connections or failover mechanisms to ensure connectivity even during outages.
 - Compliance: If your organization operates under specific compliance regulations, ensure that the VPN solution meets those requirements.
 - Management: Managing the VPN infrastructure can require dedicated personnel or managed services, adding to the cost.
 - Technical expertise: Implementing and maintaining a VPN might require technical expertise.
 Assess your internal IT capabilities or consider external support options.

-IBM classic data centers offer three options for implementing a virtual private network connection from a remote site into {{site.data.keyword.cloud_notm}}, including SSL VPN, IPsec VPN, and VPN gateway appliance on classic.
+{{site.data.keyword.IBM_notm}} classic data centers offer three options for implementing a virtual private network connection from a remote site into {{site.data.keyword.cloud_notm}}, including SSL VPN, IPsec VPN, and VPN gateway appliance on classic.
 This pattern supports VPN gateway appliance on classic.

 For more information, see [Virtual Private Network options](/docs/iaas-vpn/set-up-ipsec-vpn.html?topic=iaas-vpn-getting-started#use-case-scenarios) available in {{site.data.keyword.cloud_notm}}.

-## Gateway Appliance and Firewall
+## Gateway appliance and firewall
 {: #gateway-appliance}

 Choosing the right firewall is crucial for safeguarding your network.
 Review the key consideration guidance.

-- Basic versus Next-Generation: Basic firewalls offer packet filtering, while Next generation Firewalls (NGFWs) provide deeper inspection, application control, intrusion prevention, and more.
+- Basic versus next-generation: Basic firewalls offer packet filtering, while next–generation firewall (NGFW) provides deeper inspection, application control, intrusion prevention, and more.
 Choose based on your security needs and complexity.
 - Threat detection and prevention: Consider features like malware detection, intrusion prevention, and sandboxing to address evolving threats.
 - VPN capabilities: If secure remote access is needed, ensure that the firewall supports VPN protocols suitable to meet the requirements.
 - Content filtering: Control access to specific websites or categories based on user groups or policies.